 Derived from nonpetroleum renewable resources.

-“Biofuel production facility” means a production facility that produces one or more of the following biomass-derived transportation fuels: ethanol, biodiesel, renewable diesel, rendered animal fat, or vegetable oil.

 “Biogas” means gas that is produced from the breakdown of organic material in the absence of oxygen.
 Biogas is produced in processes including anaerobic digestion, anaerobic decomposition, and thermochemical decomposition.
 These processes are applied to biodegradable biomass materials, such as manure, sewage, municipal solid waste, green waste, and waste from energy crops, to produce landfill gas, digester gas, and other forms of biogas.

-“Biogenic portions of CO₂ emissions” means carbon dioxide emissions generated as the result of biomass combustion from combustion units.
+“Biogenic portions of CO₂ emissions” means carbon dioxide emissions generated from the combustion or consumption of biomass-derived fuels or feedstocks.

 “Biomass” means non-fossilized and biodegradable organic material originating from plants, animals and micro-organisms, including products, byproducts, residues and waste from agriculture, forestry and related industries as well as the non-fossilized and biodegradable organic fractions of industrial and municipal wastes, including gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material.
 For the purpose of this article, biomass includes both California Renewable Portfolio Standard (RPS) eligible and non-eligible biomass as defined by the California Energy Commission.

+“Biomass-derived California reformulated gasoline blendstock for oxygenate blending” or “biomass-derived CARBOB” or “biomass-derived RBOB” means any CARBOB equivalent product that is produced from solely biomass-derived feedstock, or the portion of a CARBOB equivalent product that is derived from biomass.

+“Biomass-derived fuel production facility” means a production facility, other than a biorefinery, that produces transportation fuels solely from biomass-derived feedstocks.

 “Biomass-derived fuels” or “biomass fuels” or “biofuels” or “biomass-based fuels” means fuels derived from biomass.

+“Biomass-derived liquefied petroleum gas" or “biomass-derived LPG” means an LPG equivalent product that is produced from solely biomass-derived feedstock, or the portion of an LPG equivalent product that is derived from biomass.

+“Biomass-derived natural gas liquids” or “biomass-derived NGLs” means an NGL equivalent product that is produced from solely biomass-derived feedstock, or the portion of an NGL equivalent product that is derived from biomass.

 “Biomethane” means biogas that meets pipeline quality natural gas standards.

+“Biorefinery” means an industrial facility that converts biomass feedstocks into commercially saleable hydrocarbon transportation biofuels using hydrocracking or hydrotreating processes.

 “Blowdown” means the act of emptying or depressurizing a vessel.
 This may also refer to the discarded material such as blowdown water from a boiler or cooling tower.

 “Blowdown vent stack emissions” mean natural gas and/or CO₂ released due to maintenance and/or blowdown operations including compressor blowdown and emergency shut-down (ESD) system testing.